nolanlawson/emoji-picker-element/README.md

 }
 ```

-Then, specify the maximum emoji version supported by the font (see [Emojipedia](https://emojipedia.org/emoji-versions/) for a list of versions).
+Then, specify the maximum emoji version supported by the font.
+(See [Emojipedia](https://emojipedia.org/emoji-versions/) for a list of versions.)

 In HTML: